Sampling-based Stochastic Data-driven Predictive Control under Data Uncertainty - Extended Version: Sampling-based Stochastic DPC

 \subsection{Control Algorithm}

-Based on the previously derived constraints \eqref{eq:constraints_red}, \eqref{eq:constraints_firststep} and cost function \eqref{eq:cost_sampleaverage}, we define the OCP that is solved at each time-step $k$ as
+Based on the previously derived constraints \eqref{eq:constraints_red} and cost function \eqref{eq:cost_sampleaverage}, we define the OCP that is solved at each time-step $k$ as

-with suitable $\mathbb{C}_{\text{R}}$ that guarantees recursive feasibility via a robust constraint on the first predicted step.
-How to construct $\mathbb{C}_{\text{R}}$ using \eqref{eq:constraints_red} is discussed in Section~\ref{sec:recfeas}.
-We remark that a solution to \eqref{eq:ocp} can only exist if $\mathbb{C} \cap \mathbb{C}_{\text{R}}$ is non-empty.
-For that, it is necessary that the bounds in Assumptions~\ref{assum:distset} are suitably tight, as large disturbance bounds likely lead to an empty intersection $\mathbb{C}$ of the sampled constraint sets.
+where $\mathbb{C}_{\mathrm{R}}$ guarantees recursive feasibility via a robust constraint on the first predicted step and is constructed in Section~\ref{sec:recfeas}.
+We remark that a solution to \eqref{eq:ocp} can only exist if $\mathbb{C} \,\cap\, \mathbb{C}_{\mathrm{R}}$ is non-empty; sufficient conditions for non-emptiness are discussed in Section~\ref{sec:recfeas}, Remark~\ref{rem:nonemptiness}.
 The implicit control law associated with OCP~\eqref{eq:ocp} reads